 How is eligibility for disability support determined?

-This study interviewed 45 policymakers in Australia and Canada between March 2012 and September 2013.
-All policymakers are or were influential in the design or assessment of DIS.
+Visiting Fellow Dr Ashley McAllister interviewed 45 policymakers in Australia and Canada between March 2012 and September 2013, who were influential in the design or assessment of Disability Income Support.

 Our results found that the policymakers in both jurisdictions define a suitable person as having as an ‘ideal type’ of disability with five features – visibility, diagnostic proof, permanency, recognition as a medical illness and perceived as externally caused.
 Many of the policymakers described how mental illnesses are not an ‘ideal type’ of disability for DIS by juxtaposing the features of mental illnesses against physical illnesses.
 As such, mental illnesses were labelled imperfect disabilities and physical illnesses as ‘ideal type’ for DIS.